This is the multi-page printable view of this section. Click here to print.

 Reference

-Log messages can be viewed up to the previous 1,000 messages based on the most recent occurrence.
+Log messages can be viewed up to the previous 1,000 entries based on the most recent occurrence.

-Function list page allows you to view and edit the Cloud Functions code of the selected resource.
+Function List page lets you view and edit the Cloud Functions code of the selected resource.

 Reference

-The way to view and edit source code changes depending on the runtime used.
+The way to view and edit source code varies depending on the runtime used.

 • Inline Editor: Node.js, Python, PHP, Go